HarshitChhipa/myKnowledgeCenter/Docker.md

 # Create a new image from a container (preferably after making changes you want to keep)
 `docker commit c5534sdf343 my-new-image`

+# Create an image from a dockerfile in this directory "."
+docker build -t "some-image" .